 Supported Ad Formats

 To download the Unity Ads adapters, navigate to the Mediation Integration Tool.
-You will also need to download the Unity Ads SDK, which can be found below.
+You must also download the Unity Ads SDK:

-For the latest download and integration instructions, ensure that you have consulted Unity Ads’ tutorials before you integrate the SDK and adapters.
+For the latest download and integration instructions, consult Unity Ads’ tutorials before you integrate the SDK and adapters.